Structure

 The Student Parliament (StuPa for short) is made up of the two student senators, four members from each Student Council and seventeen directly elected members from political university-related groups.
 This makes it the largest student body and the metaphorical heart of student representation.
 Ideally, this is where all committed students come together.

-The political university groups currently represented in the student parliament include the Bamberg Green-Left Student Initiative (BAGLS, greens), the Bamberg Juso University Group (Jusos, social-democrats), the Ring Christlich-Demokratischer Studenten (RCDS, Christian democrats), the AStA list (independent) and the Liberal University Group (LHG, liberals).
+The political university groups currently represented in the student parliament include the Bamberg Green-Left Student Initiative (BAGLS, greens), the Bamberg Juso University Group (Jusos, social-democrats), and the Ring Christlich-Demokratischer Studenten (RCDS, Christian democrats).

 The 35 members debate current student issues in regular meetings and take a stand on various topics.
 They approve the student representation’s budget and delegate students to various committees.
 We regularly publish reports from the Student Parliament in our blog.